Akumetsu21/Adidas-Sales-dashboard/README.md

 # Adidas-Sales-dashboard
 Introduction
 This report provides an in-depth analysis of the Adidas US Sales dataset, containing 13 columns and 9,648 rows.
 The dataset offers valuable insights into various aspects of sales performance, including regional breakdowns, product trends, and retailer contributions.

 Specified columns in the dataset:
 1.
-Retailer: Name of the retailer.
-2.
-Retailer ID: Unique identifier for each retailer.
-3.
-Invoice Date: Date of the transaction.
-4.
-Region: Geographical region of the sale.
-5.
-State: State where the sale occurred.
-6.
-City: City where the sale occurred.
-7.
-Product: Type of product sold.
-8.
-Price per Unit: Price of one unit of the product.
-9.
-Units Sold: Number of units sold.
-10.
-Total Sales: Revenue generated from the sale.
-11.
-Operating Profit: Profit earned from the sale.
-12.
-Operating Margin: Profit margin as a percentage.
-13.
-Sales Method: Sales channel (e.g., Online, In-store, Outlet).

-Specified columns in the dataset:
-1.